 Ms. Norwalk earned a juris doctor degree from the George Mason University School of Law, where she was a Dean’s Scholar and an editor of the George Mason Law Review.
 She earned a bachelor’s degree, cum laude, in economics and international relations from Wellesley College.

 Liam Ratcliffe, M.D., Ph.D.

-Dr. Ratcliffe is a Managing Director at New Leaf Venture Partners, where he concentrates on biopharmaceutical investing.
-He joined New Leaf in September 2008.
-Dr. Ratcliffe previously served as Senior Vice President and Development Head for Pfizer Neuroscience, as well as Worldwide Head of Clinical Research and Development.
-Additional positions during his 12 years at Pfizer included Vice President of Exploratory Development for the Midwest region (based in Ann Arbor, MI) and Head of Experimental Medicine at Pfizer’s Sandwich, UK Laboratories.
+Dr. Ratcliffe is the head of Access Biotechnology, the strategic investment arm specializing in therapeutic platforms and products at Access Industries.
+Prior to his work at Access Industries, he was Managing Director at New Leaf Venture Partners, where he concentrated on biopharmaceutical investing.
+Prior to joining New Leaf in 2008, Dr. Ratcliffe served as Senior Vice President and Development Head for Pfizer Neuroscience, as well as Worldwide Head of Clinical Research and Development.
+Additional positions during his 12 years at Pfizer included Vice President of Exploratory Development for the Midwest region (based in Ann Arbor, Mich.) and Head of Experimental Medicine at Pfizer’s Sandwich, UK Laboratories.